emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has movies and shows, but not much anime. ⚠️
 1. Site has history and watchlists. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

+***
+## M4uFree
+### Score: /20
+1. Streams load very fast. ✔️
+1. Has 1080p content, but cannot be lowered. ⚠️
+1. Good for both new and old content. ✔️
+1. Has 4 sources but doesn't auto-switch if ones fails. ⚠️
+1. - Does the site have auto-next episodes?
+1. - How is the sites UI / player?
+Is it nice to look at?
+What user-settings does it have?
+How does search work?
+1. - Do they have good subtitle features?
+1. - Does it have movies, shows, anime?
+1. - Does the site have watchlists, continue watching or history?
+1. - Does the site have tools for discovery like recommendations, collections or AI?